TGAC/COPO-documentation/datafile.rst

 .. rubric:: Footnotes

-.. [#consistency_in_view] A certain level of UI consistency will be maintained, were possible, across profile components.
+.. [#consistency_in_view] Some level of UI consistency is maintained, were possible, across all profile components.